wtbarnes/loops-workshop-2017-talk/loops-workshop-2017-talk/presentation.md

 |    Ca XVII  |   192.8532  |    Si VII   |  275.3612    |
 |    Ca XIV   |   193.8661  |    Ar XIV   |  194.401     |
 ]

+???
+Select spectral lines consistent with AR 9 studied by Warren et al to give good temperature coverage

+When synthesizing AIA images, use all ions in CHIANTI

+Use coronal abundances of Feldman et al. (1992)

 ---